Jianmin2drugai/Jianmin2drugai.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, welcome to Jianmin personal website.
-I was born and raised in Minle county of Zhangye city(张掖市民乐县) in Gansu Province, China.
+I was born and raised in Minle county of Zhangye city(张掖市民乐县) in Gansu(甘肃) Province, China.

 Currently,I'm a Ph.D. candidate（2021.03.01 to present） in department of Integrative Biotechnology at Yonsei University in Republic of Korea, advised by Prof. Kyoung Tai No and Prof. YoungSoo Kim.